My Little Network Science Lab

-I am excited to announce the first (actually, beta) edition of my new book, "Data Science Essentials in Python.
-Collect → Organize → Explore → Predict → Value," just released by the Pragmatic Bookshelf.
+I am excited to announce my books, "Data Science Essentials in Python.
+Collect → Organize → Explore → Predict → Value" (a.k.a.
+DZPYDS) and "Complex Network Analysis in Python.
+Recognize → Construct → Visualize → Analyze → Interpret" (a.k.a.
+DZCNAPY), published by the Pragmatic Bookshelf.

-The book is intended for seasoned data scientists and statisticians migrating from R to Python, as well as for beginners willing to learn elements of data science in Python.
-(Knowledge of Python 3 at freshman/sophomore level and a descent distribution Python, such as Anaconda, are required.)
+The first book is intended for seasoned data scientists and statisticians migrating from R to Python, as well as for beginners willing to learn elements of data science in Python.

 The book leads you from messy, unstructured artifacts stored in SQL and NoSQL databases to a neat, well-organized dataset.
 It covers text mining, machine learning, and network analysis; processing numeric data with the NumPy and Pandas modules; and describing and analyzing data using statistical and network-theoretical methods.
 It has actual examples of data analysis at work, as well as mini-projects for you to enjoy.

-The book is available for purchase at the publisher's site.
-Coming soon to Amazon and other venues.
+The books are available for purchase at the publisher's site, and on Amazon (DZPYDS, DZCNAPY).

 - D.Zinoviev, "Analyzing Cultural Domains with Python," PragPub, 82, pp. 26-33, Apr 2016